Transgender people murdered as world resists change

 United Nations human rights chief Navi Pillay said in May that hate crimes against lesbians, gay men, bisexuals and transgender people are on the rise around the world.

-"Usually trans people are on the fringes of society, and the most marginalised."
+"Usually trans people are on the fringes of society, and the most marginalized."

 In a 2008 paper on transgender people in Africa, she cited examples of transgender women across the continent being beaten and imprisoned.